 A threat or a source of competitive advantage?
 We’re entering the era of the entrepreneur.
-If your ideal job within a large organisation doesn’t exist (or will cease to exist in the near future), you maybe tempted to build an organisation of your own.
+If your ideal job within a large organisation doesn’t exist (or will cease to exist in the near future), you may be tempted to build an organisation of your own.

 In light of that, how should big businesses engage with small startups?
 Compete with them?
 Buy them for the people and technology?
 Partner and collaborate with them?
 Invest in them?

 Recruitment practices were developed for the industrial world where round pegs fit in round holes.

 Thus, recruiters still look for linear work history in similar roles and education from prestigious universities.
-Talent which companies need in age of innovation often exists outside those parameters.
+Talent which companies need in the age of innovation often exists outside those parameters.